signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 * How would you get all rows from one table with keys that do not appear in a different table?

 	(*Source:* Adwerx)

+* Given data on Facebook users friending or defriending each other, how could you determine whether a given pair of Facebook users are currently friends?

+	(*Source:* Facebook)

 * Given a table `tbl(col)`, compute the mean, median, and mode of `col`.